Gavin Sheets Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.80 team ERA ranks first across all MLB pitching staffs.
+- The Rays' 2.81 team ERA is No. 1 among all MLB pitching staffs.

-- Rays pitchers combine to surrender the first-fewest home runs in baseball (17 total, 0.6 per game).
+- Rays pitchers combine to give up 17 home runs (0.6 per game), the fewest in baseball.

-- Faucher makes the start for the Rays, his fourth of the season.
-He is 0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched.
+- Rasmussen makes the start for the Rays, his sixth of the season.
+He is 3-2 with a 3.33 ERA and 31 strikeouts in 27 2/3 innings pitched.

-- In his most recent time out on Wednesday, the righty went two innings against the Houston Astros, allowing one earned run while surrendering one hit.
+- In his last outing on Tuesday against the Houston Astros, the right-hander tossed 4 2/3 innings, allowing five earned runs while surrendering nine hits.

-- The 27-year-old has amassed a 5.68 ERA and 7.1 strikeouts per nine innings in seven games this season, while giving up a batting average of .288 to his opponents.
+- The 27-year-old has an ERA of 3.33, with 10.3 strikeouts per nine innings, in five games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.